Juvenile Fire Setters Program

 We have developed many fire prevention programs to help us meet this goal.
 One of these programs is the Juvenile Fire Setters program.

 The Bedford Juvenile Fire Setters program has been established to help reduce the number of fires started by juveniles within our community.
 With the cooperation of parents, the program can be very effective.

 How to Get Help

 - Call the Bedford Fire Department at 817-952-2500.
 They have personnel with special training on how to help children who play with fire.

 - Contact the counselor at your child's school.
 A counselor can help you deal with a variety of behavioral problems.

-- Contact the City of Bedford's Community Service Department.
+- Contact the City of Bedford's Community Services Department.
 They have counseling services available for city residents.